 Students who only want to receive additional Pell Grant funds (and DO NOT want a summer loan) do not need to complete the Summer Loan Request form.
-Your aid will be added to your awards upon registration.
+Your aid will be added to your NEST when you register for summer courses.

 Typically, unused Pell Grant funds will be applied first.
-If you are eligible for Year-Round Pell, those funds will be determined and added to your awards if you meet eligibility criteria.
+If you are eligible for Year-Round Pell (enrolled in six credits or more), those funds will be determined and added to your awards if you meet eligibility criteria.